IronTooch/IronTooch/README.md

     * Galaxy Role Downloads
     * Galaxy Collection Name
     * Galaxy Collection Downloads
+* Make frontend for Step CA (Medium-Step) that has an API layer and a front-end (Django/Flask + Some-API-layer)
-* Make new Ansible-Lint and YamlLint Github action that isn't hugely broken and runs in reasonable time™
+* Make new Ansible-Lint and YamlLint Github action that isn't hugely broken and runs in reasonable time™.
+Fix mine (probably)
 * Contribute to (or otherwise make sane) the Bitwarden API and/or docs
 * Contribute to (or otherwise make sane) the BounCA API and/or docs
 * Finish my HomeLab crazy galaxy project.
 Come up with some sane deployment order